 What happens during the recovery from general anesthesia after

 Once the surgery is complete, the tube is removed and normal breathing resumes.
 The child is then transferred from the operating room to the recovery room and over the next hour or so gradually wakes up.
 During this time children are often groggy and confused but receive supportive care and reassurance from the recover room staff who are also monitoring the child’s heart rate, blood pressure, and respiration.
-During the next few hours the child will still be sleepy, sometimes cranky, and may have a lowered tolerance for discomfort or pain.
+During the next few hours, the child will still be sleepy, sometimes cranky, and may have a lowered tolerance for discomfort or pain.

 Additional reassurance and the use of mild pain medications are helpful when needed.
-Most children are back to many normal activities by the next day.
+Most children are back in many normal activities by the next day.
 Occasionally a child will sleep for hours, especially after a long surgical procedure or if sedating pain medications are required.

 What are the side effects of anesthesia?

 Children may be nauseated or vomit after eye surgery, particularly muscle surgery.
-Although the nausea may last for hours, it is rarely serious.
+Although nausea may last for hours, it is rarely serious.
 Everything possible should be done to reassure the child and make him or her comfortable.
 Medication is sometimes helpful.

 What are the risks of anesthesia?

 Serious anesthesia complications, such as brain damage or death, are exceptionally rare.
-Generally healthy children tolerate anesthesia at least as well as adults.
-Whenever possible, elective eye surgery should be avoided when the child is ill.
+Generally, healthy children tolerate anesthesia at least as well as adults.
+Whenever possible, elective eye surgery should be avoided when a child is ill.
 Anesthesiologists and surgeons should be informed of all medical conditions and all medications the child is taking.
 They should also be informed of any anesthetic problems the child or any blood relative has experienced, as there are some rare hereditary conditions, which are associated with a greater risk.
 Dr. Ticho operates only at institutions well-versed in the care of children.

 Will my child wake up during the anesthesia?

-The anesthesiologist monitors with concentration of inhaled anesthetic vapors to assure that your child will not be aware of pain or other aspects of the surgery.
+The anesthesiologist monitors with the concentration of inhaled anesthetic vapors to assure that your child will not be aware of pain or other aspects of the surgery.

 Can strabismus surgery in pediatric patients be done with topical or